-Paxos (or Paxi, Greek plural, including Paxos and Antipaxos neighbouring islet) is a lush island complex with great Greek food amidst the shimmering Ionian Sea.
-Unknown to many and not featuring in the top touristic destinations of the travel tabloids like its siblings in the Ionian (Corfu, Kefalonia or Zakynthos), it is a hidden gem summer destination for those seeking not heavily touristic and overcrowded Greek islands.
+Paxos (or Paxi, Greek plural, including Paxos and Antipaxos, a neighbouring islet) is a lush island complex with great Greek food amidst the shimmering Ionian Sea.
+Unknown to many and not featured in the top tourist destinations of the travel tabloids like its siblings in the Ionian (Corfu, Kefalonia, or Zakynthos), it is a hidden gem summer destination for those seeking not heavily touristic and overcrowded Greek islands.

 I am Niko Douniko and this is a Greek island food guide by a Greek.
 Welcome to my Paxos Food Guide!